From Our “Ask a Question” mailbag: “What Happens if my Same-Sex Spouse Dies Without a Will?”

-In Pennsylvania if a person dies without a will his or her assets are divided up under the Pennsylvania intestacy rules.
-If you are married without children all your assets pass to your surviving spouse.
-If you are married but have children your spouse does not receive everything.
+In Pennsylvania, if a person dies without a will, his or her assets are divided up under the Pennsylvania intestacy rules.
+If you are married without children, all your assets pass to your surviving spouse.
+If you are married but have children, your spouse does not receive everything.
 Pennsylvania presumes that if a deceased person without a will had children, then some of the assets should pass to the children.

-Wills, Trusts and Estates, It’s All We Do!
+Wills, Trusts, Probate, and Estate Litigation, It’s All We Do!